 In addition to that house, she had a cottage at Woodford Wells, right opposite the Horse and Well.
 In the garden there, facing the bus stop on a very prominent site, she had somebody make a concrete plinth with a bomb on the top of it.
 She dedicated this to Lord Londonderry, because at that time he was, I think, the Minister for Air.
 He had made a speech in the House of Commons, where he said he had had great difficulty in preserving the bombing plane for posterity – almost apologising for it.

 Of course she took this up, and had this carved on it.
 There was going to be a great opening.
 She had some clerics down; I think she had a bloke from Thaxted but I can't remember exactly.
 [This may well have been the person known as the 'Red Vicar' of Thaxted: the Christian Socialist, Conrad Noel. – Ed]

-To get back to Sylvia: she had this event there, and made this demonstration, and I got to know her a bit more.
+To get back to Sylvia: she had an inauguration event there for her new monument, and made a demonstration, and I got to know her a bit more.
 I used to go round to her house.
-She had this little boy who was her son by the Italian anti-fascist; and he is the chap who is now a professor in Addis Ababa University: his name is Dr Richard Pankhurst.
+She had this little boy who was her son by the Italian anti-fascist.
+That little boy is now a professor in Addis Ababa University: his name is Dr Richard Pankhurst.

 The Stone Bomb: Introduction; The Unveiling of the Stone Bomb, by Cllr George Miles; The Stone Bomb and sculptor Eric Benfield, by Patrick Wright; The Stone Bomb: the story since, by Sylvia Ayling